dasic002/off-i-go/README.md

 ### Structure
 <!-- How is the information structured and how is it logically grouped? -->
 <!-- Describe how a user might navigate the page -->
+A reactive single page site powered by React and Django to provide the API.
+The page will not require refreshing between navigation of pages as it'll render the components and content, based on the user interactions.
+A consistent layout will be maintaned to make navigation predictable, this will be done with:

+Header/Nav Bar always available, either along the header or in a collapsed menu and will contain the following links:
+  - Logo or "Discover" - will display a feed of the latest posts without any filtering done, this will be the preset homepage.
+  - **If logged out**:
+    - "Sign in" - to present to the log in form.
+    - "Sign up" - to present the registration form, forwards user to sign in on submission.
+  - **If logged in**:
+    - "Following" - to display a feed of the latest posts filtered by profiles the user is following.
+    - "For me" - to display a feed of the latest posts filtered by tags the user is interested in.
+    - "Near me" - to display a feed of the latest posts filtered by a user's set location or current location.
+    - "Sign out" - to logout.
+    - "Profile" (Avatar) - for User to view own profile.

+In the main body, the content is displayed and it varies with each view:
+  - **About**, a short block above the Feed of posts in the homepage/"Discover" page, that appears if no user is logged in, briefly explaining the intent of site and how to use it.
+  - **Feeds of posts**, will present itself as a scrolling string of posts.
+In this view, posts will display, the author profile Avatar and name, time posted, Media content, title, content, a count of likes/reactions, a count of comments and button to share the URL to the post.
+Clicking on:
+    - Author Avatar - presents the auhor's profile.
+    - Media or comment icon - renders the single post alone with the thread of comments.
+    - Like button - Adds/removes a like from the viewing user, if it's a reactions button, it will open a dropdown menu to select reaction.
+  - **Profile** - User can see the Avatar, username, bio, statistics of followers/following, a feed of posts this profile has authored and a map view showing the locations tagged across comments.
+  - **Own profile** - same as above, but user can make changes to avatar, bio and login details.
+The user can see a separate feed of posts they have authored but still as a draft or set private, as well as, posts they have reacted to or commented on.

 ### Skeleton
 <!-- How will our information be represented and how will the user navigate the information and features? -->